We occasionally recommend products we love and might be paid a share of the sale.

 How to prevent buying cannabis with hermaphroditic traits?

-Before you proceed to grow weed plants, you must know about the strains that are hermaphroditic.
-Avoid buying such strains.
-You can take the following steps to ensure that you buy good-quality cannabis plants that would provide you with top-quality yields.
+Before you grow weed plants, you must know about the strains that are prone to hermaphroditic changes.
+Avoid buying such strains whenever possible.
+You can take the following steps to ensure that you buy good-quality cannabis plants that will produce top-quality yields.

 Buy Seeds from a Trusted Grower or Nursery

 Always visit a trustworthy seed bank that has been growing cannabis for a long time.
 It’s always advisable to prefer experienced and professional breeders.
 Our guide to finding the best cannabis seeds is a great place to start.

 Finding Quality Seeds